-- · financial reporting
+- Financial reporting

-- · performance reporting
+- Performance reporting

-- system of risk oversight and management, and
+- System of risk oversight and management

-- system of internal controls.
+- System of internal controls.

-In undertaking these functions and responsibilities, the committee will have regard to the functions of audit committees detailed in the Resource Management Guide No. 202: A guide for non-corporate Commonwealth entities on the role of the audit committee.
+In undertaking these functions and responsibilities, the committee will have regard to the functions of audit committees detailed in the RMG 202.

-5.1 Financial reporting
+6.1 Financial reporting